| The following

 heating is required, as well as an above-tank spotlight over the basking

+area.
 Probable Outcome:

 Slow starvation from inability to eat or digest food; hypothermia.